-Located 12 kilometres southwest of Island, is a charming and peaceful destination.
+Located 12 kilometres southwest of Hong Kong Island, Cheung Chau Island is a charming and peaceful destination.
 Unlike its bustling counterpart, this small island does not have any roads or cars.
 Instead, it boasts a well-paved network of bike and pedestrian paths.
 While a few small ambulance vans can traverse the main street near the ferry terminal, the absence of vehicles creates a serene atmosphere.
-Visitors seeking tranquillity will find weekdays to be an ideal time to visit, as the weekends draw larger crowds to the trails, streets, markets, and beaches.
+Visitors seeking tranquillity will find weekdays to be an ideal time to visit, as the weekends draw larger crowds to the hiking trails, streets, markets, and beaches.

 How to get there